moorcode/responsive-web-design/flexbox-photo-gallery/README.md

 #Notes from freeCodeCamp to add as comments on CSS file

 ##Step 8
-browsers calculate the size of container elements in a way that extends image borders beyond its container The box-sizing property is used to set this behavior.
+Browsers calculate the size of container elements in a way that extends image borders beyond its container The box-sizing property is used to set this behavior.
 By default, the content-box model is used.
 With this model, when an element has a specific width, that width is calculated based only on the element's content.
 Padding and border values get added to the total width, so the element grows to accommodate these values.

 ##Step 9